Job Market Paper

 Rains & Richards (2024, Proceedings of the National Academy of Sciences) find that compared to US states that instituted bans on COVID-19 vaccination requirements, states that imposed COVID-19 vaccination mandates exhibit lower adult and child uptake of flu vaccines, and lower uptake of COVID-19 boosters.
 These differences are generally interpreted causally.
 However, further inspection reveals that these results are driven by the inclusion of a single bad control variable.
 When removed, the data instead shows that states which mandated COVID-19 vaccination experience higher COVID-19 booster and flu vaccine takeup than states that banned COVID-19 vaccination requirements.

-A Comment on “Improving Women’s Mental Health During a Pandemic” (with Abel Brodeur, Lenka Fiala, Essi Kujansuu, David Valenta, Ole Rogeberg, & Gunther Bensch).
+A Comment on “Improving Women’s Mental Health During a Pandemic” (with Abel Brodeur, Lenka Fiala, Essi Kujansuu, David Valenta, Ole Røgeberg, & Gunther Bensch).
 Open Science Framework, 2025.
-Under invited submission, American Economic Journal: Applied Economics.
+Revise & resubmit, American Economic Journal: Applied Economics.

 [ Abstract | Draft | IZA Discussion Paper | Institute for Replication Discussion Paper | Data & Code | Author Statement 1 | Author Statement 2 | Media: The Australian ]